top of page

 1952 Dutch Grand Prix

-The sixth round of the 1952 World Championship took place on August 17 in the Netherlands at the Zandvoort circuit, located on the North Sea coast right in the middle of sand dunes.
+The sixth round of the 1952 World Championship took place on August 17 in the Netherlands at the Zandvoort circuit, nestled among the sand dunes along the North Sea coast.
 The length of the track was 4,193 km, while the drivers had to complete 90 laps.
 Grand Prix races had been held on this circuit before, but only this year the Dutch stage received the status of the Grand Prix of the World Championship.

 After winning their first championship title at the previous stage in Germany, Scuderia Ferrari arrived to the Netherlands with three drivers, and this time the teammate of Ascari and Farina was Luigi Villoresi, who replaced Piero Taruffi.
 At the same time, the newly announced world champion Ascari was clearly not going to rest on his laurels and was determined to continue his winning streak.
 In addition to the team from Maranello, another Ferrari 500 was brought to the start by the Belgian aristocrat Charles de Tornaco, who had already performed on this car in Belgium.